partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 VALUES ('UA502', 'Bananas', 105, '1971-07-13', 'Comedy', '82 minutes');
 ```

-In this example, the `len` attribute is omitted in the target attributes, and therefore it will set to `NULL`— this is because based on the DDL for `Films` `len` is nullable.
+In this example, the `len` attribute is omitted in the target attributes and the implementing database allows using default value or `NULL` for the omitted attributes in the target attributes.
+In addition, implementing database sets the value of `len` to `NULL`— this is because based on the DDL for `Films`, `len` is nullable.

 ```SQL
 INSERT INTO Films (code, title, did, date_prod, kind) VALUES ('T_601', 'Yojimbo', 106, '1961-06-16', 'Drama');
 ```

-The following examples use the `DEFAULT` clause for the `date` and `len` attributes rather than specifying a value:
+The following examples uses the `DEFAULT` clause for the `date` and `len` attributes rather than specifying a value.

+For the second query, the `len` attribute is omitted in the target attributes and the implementing database allows using default value or `NULL` for the omitted attributes.
+Therefore, implementing database sets the value of `len` to `NULL`— this is because based on the DDL for `Films` `len` is nullable.

+For the third query, the `kind` attribute is omitted in the target attributes and the order of attributes has changed.
+In this case, the implementing database allows using a different order and default value or `NULL` for the omitted attributes.
+Therefore, implementing database sets the value of `kind` to its default value 'Comedy':

 ```SQL
 INSERT INTO Films